Dr Oliver Mallett

-I am an Associate Editor for the Journal of Small Business and Entrepreneurship (for which I was selected by publisher Taylor & Francis for an “Outstanding Editor" Award in 2016).
+I am an Associate Editor for the Journal of Small Business and Entrepreneurship (for which I was selected by publisher Taylor & Francis for an “Outstanding Editor" Award in 2016 and 2017).
 I am on the Editorial Boards of Organization Studies, International Small Business Journal and Personnel Review and the Editorial Review Board of the International Journal of Entrepreneurial Behavior & Research.

 - Wapshott R, Mallett O. Managing Human Resources in Small and Medium-Sized Enterprises: Entrepreneurship and the Employment Relationship.
 Abingdon: Routledge, 2015.

 - Purchase S, Ellis N, Mallett O, Theingi T. Religious Social Identities in the Hybrid Self-presentations of Sikh Businesspeople.
-British Journal of Management 2017, Epub ahead of print.
+British Journal of Management 2018, 29(1), 99-117.